Itera/ada-django-kurs/__tasks__/optional/task3_author/README.md

 Once you have created the testdata for the `author` field, open `detail.html`.
 Add a `<p>` tag containing our new author variable, like we have done previously for `description` and `ingredients`.
 If you are unsure where to place it, you could for instance render it under the recipe title.
 Note that for the recipes that do _not_ have the `author` field, Django will just render an empty `<p>` tag.
 If you would like to see the author when browsing for recipes, you could repeat these steps in `index.html` as well.

-Save the file, and head over to one of your modified recipes in the application.
+Head over to one of your modified recipes in the application.
 Did the author appear?
 Great!
 If not, check out the `__solutions__` folder or ask an Itera employee for help.

 ---